N-Minage/week-2-IP/README.md

 # week-2-IP
-This project takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name. the author is Neema Minage
+This project takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.

+The author is Neema Minage
 #The tools used are vscode, html, css and javascript.

  Clone or download this repository to your local machine